What Does it Take to Be a Personal Service Worker Supervisor?

 The states with the most job growth for Personal Service Worker Supervisor are Utah, Colorado, and Arizona.
 Watch out if you plan on working in Maine, Wyoming, or Alaska.
 These states have the worst job growth for this type of profession.

-Personal Service Worker Supervisor Salary
+How Much Does a Personal Service Worker Supervisor Make?

 The typical yearly salary for Personal Service Worker Supervisors is somewhere between $24,360 and $63,710.